 2.6.1 Sample OSAP.
-The certificated air carrier or operator submits the operation request including the proposed chart to the principal inspector (PI) of the appropriate Flight Standards office or CHDO.
-The PI should notify AFS-480 for operational coordination within their specified area of operation.
-For operations outside of the appropriate Flight Standards office operational area, AFS-480 should coordinate with the controlling air traffic facility and Flight Standards office (if required) for the intended operational area.
+The certificated air carrier or operator submits the operation request including the proposed chart to the principal inspector (PI) of the responsible Flight Standards office.
+The PI should notify the FPAG for operational coordination within their specified area of operation.
+For operations outside of the responsible Flight Standards office's operational area, the FPAG should coordinate with the controlling air traffic facility and Flight Standards office (if required) for the intended operational area.
 Instrument operation chart examples are in Appendix B, Figure B-1, Sample Delta 30° OSAP, and Figure B-2, Sample Parallel Offset OSAP.
 A separate chart for each OSAP is not required.